 I sure didn't know what I was getting into!

 I got saddled with large bags of clutter and other things that were too big for me to handle.
 All that clutter organization I'd been working on for years went out the window.
 I was back to stage one - clutter out of control.

 I don't ever want to put my kids through that.
 I'm determined that from here on in, I should be a minimalist.
 I'm over sixty now and need to put things into perspective and do the right thing.

 I know this sounds bad, but one of my biggest clutter problems has always been paper clutter.
 I had a habit of not processing my incoming paper, so the paper, such as mail, flyers, reports, kids' homework, etc. would all build up until I had a paper pile.
 When I got tired of my piles I'd put them in boxes.
 I ended up with lots of boxes of paper clutter all still waiting to be processed, meaning filed or thrown away.
 Does this sound familiar?
 I hope not!
 For your sake, I hope this is not your problem, but if it is, read on.

-My first foray into paper clutter control came when I got a copy of the book, by Barbara Hemphill.
+My first foray into paper clutter control came when I got a copy of the book, Taming the Paper Tiger by Barbara Hemphill.
 She had a wonderful way of explaining how to get started, how to set up files, and everything.
-She saved my life, where paper is concerned.
+She saved my life, where the paper is concerned.
 When I needed to downsize for my big move to Idaho, I had two boxes to sort into: filing or trash.
-Most of what I had went into trash.
-Taming the Paper Tiger
+Most of what I had gone into the trash.

 This was one of the hardest things, for me, but it got easier at the end.